AnushreeBannadabhavi/Bus-reservation-system/README.md

 3. Make a build directory in the `src` directory: `mkdir build && cd build`
 4. Compile: `cmake .. && make`
 5. Run it: `./Bus_reservation_system`.

+## Rubric points addressed

+Below are the rubric points that are addressed/implemented in this project.

+### Loop, Functions, I/O

+* The project demonstrates an understanding of C++ functions and control structures.
+  - if/else
+    - Reservation_system::process() (line 92)
+    - Route::doesRouteExist() (line 42-46)
+  - while loop
+    - Reservation_system::process() (line 72)
+* The project reads data from a file and process the data, or the program writes data to a file.
+  - Bus::writeBusInfoinFile() writes the bus information into seperate files during initial configuration of the system(line 32)
+* The project accepts user input and processes the input.
+  - This is done in the form of keyboard interation with the user.
+Lines 102, 108 in Reservation_system::process().

+### Object Oriented Programming

+* The project uses Object Oriented Programming techniques.
+  - The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+* Classes use appropriate access specifiers for class members.
+(See Bus.h, Route.h, Reservation_system.h and ui.h).
+* Classes encapsulate behavior.
+  - Appropriate data and functions are grouped into classes.
+Member data that is subject to an invariant is hidden from the user.
+State is accessed via member functions.(See Bus::getSeatInfo() - line 52)